Nutritional Yeast Amino Acid Profile

 Over half the calories come from protein.
 It’s no surprise that nutritional yeast is included in many vegan high protein recipes.

-Additionally, there are a ton of B vitamins, which people on a plant-based diet sometimes lack (and avoids any concerns of vegan brain shrinkage).
+Additionally, there are a ton of B vitamins, which people on a plant-based diet sometimes lack.

 Best Foods to Pair With Nutritional Yeast